Running Against Roy Moore: Can Doug Jones Win Over Alabama's Weary Voters?

 "I'm not going to take anything for granted," he says, asking Harrington to keep spreading the word.

-Just as Republcian Roy Moore has to turn out his white evangelical base, Doug Jones has to turn out black Democrats.
+Just as Moore has to turn out his white evangelical base, Jones has to turn out black Democrats.

 "We got to get our folks to the polls," says Tuskegee Mayor Tony Haygood.
 "It's about who gets the most folks to the polls in this election."

-Part of Jones appeal is that he won convictions decades later against the Ku Klux Klan church bombers who killed four black girls during the civil rights movement.
+Part of Jones' appeal is that he won convictions decades later against the Ku Klux Klan church bombers who killed four black girls during the civil rights movement.

-Elaine Harrington says that carries weight.
+Harrington says that carries weight.

-"When he prosecuted the KKK when they bombed that church in Birmingham Alabama – that's strong on crime," she says."The president has it all mixed up."
+"When he prosecuted the KKK when they bombed that church in Birmingham, Ala. — that's strong on crime," she says.
+"The president has it all mixed up."

 President Trump has bashed Jones on Twitter as being soft on crime and bad for the Republican agenda.